Regulations Governing Fitness to Practise 2024-25

 4.1 Late evidence is not normally allowed to be presented at the Fitness to Practise Panel.
 If new/additional evidence is presented, then it may be necessary to adjourn or re-organise the Fitness to Practise panel to allow full consideration of it.

-4.2 The investigator will present the report and the Faculty Academic Registrar (or nominee) will attend as a Secretary.
+4.2 The investigator will present the report and a member of the Student Casework Team will attend as a Secretary.
 The Secretary is not a panel member but will be present throughout the proceedings.

 4.3 If you are taking a programme with joint honours the Chair of the Fitness to Practise Panel must not be from either Faculty associated with your programme.